Lions-roar-2026/GeoGuard/README.md

 ## So whats next?
 adding support to:
-1 "Anomaly Detection"
+1. anomaly detect of ips
-2 more scalability to read files from network
+2. more scalability to read files from network
-3 scheduling when to read new MMD files
+3. scheduling when to read new MMD files
-4 error handling
+4. error handling